 Veteran filmmaker Marc Shaffer became enchanted with Eadweard Muybridge while directing American Jerusalem: Jews and the Making of San Francisco (PBS, 2014), which featured numerous Muybridge photographs.
 Shaffer’s more than two dozen documentaries have been seen by millions of people in the U.S. and around the globe on PBS, National Geographic, Al Jazeera, in theaters, and online.
 Shaffer’s work has been recognized with three national Emmy nominations, seven Cine Golden Eagle Awards, a Cine Special Jury Award, the Association of International Broadcasters’ AIB Award, the Society of Professional Journalists’ Sigma Delta Chi Award and many other honors.

 Elisabeth Haviland James is an award-winning film editor, producer and director.
 James produced and edited the Emmy nominated feature documentary Althea, (PBS American Masters) and Emmy and Peabody winning The Loving Story (HBO).
 James was lead editor for the PBS Series, A Craftsman’s Legacy.
-She co-directed and edited the forthcoming documentary feature Overland.
+She co-directed and edited the documentary feature Overland, which premiered at the 2020 Santa Barbara International Film Festival.
 A graduate of the M.A.
 Program in Documentary Film and Video at Stanford University, James has taught documentary filmmaking at Duke University’s Center for Documentary Studies and as an artist in residence at the Oklahoma Arts Institute.

 Award-winning filmmaker and journalist Serginho Roosblad has reported from more than a dozen African and European countries, as well as the United States, for a wide array of international outlets.
 Originally from Amsterdam, Roosblad holds a Master’s degree in Journalism from UC Berkeley, where he was the Marlon T. Riggs fellow in documentary filmmaking and a Dean’s Merit Fellow, a Master’s degree in African Studies from the University of Cape Town, and a Bachelor’s of Journalism degree from the Hogeschool Utrecht in the Netherlands.